How you can take part in the Shir Hashirim Project!

 Did I conceive this entire people?
 Did I give birth to them, that you say to me, ‘Carry them in your bosom as the nurse carries the suckling,’ to the Land You promised their forefathers.

-We will develop all of the concepts mentioned in this first section in the subsequent background articles and in the study of the text itself.
-Within the text, there are different ways to approach various sections, verses, and words – all of them connecting us to singularity – from the Holy of Holies.
+We will develop all of the concepts mentioned in our study of the text itself.
+A key to Shir Hashirim is that though there are different ways to approach various sections, verses, and words — all of them connect us to the singularity – from the place of the Holy of Holies.

 NOTES